-Due to board real estate constraints, it was not possible to use standard headers for the external JTAG.
+Due to board real estate constraints, it was not possible to use standard headers for the external JTAG chains.
 The SMT417 implements a proprietary high-density debug header to allow the Xilinx and DSP JTAG headers to be available.
+The header is an FTS-110-02-F-DV for an IDC ribbon cable.
 A small companion PCB and short cable interfaces to this high-density connector and provides standard Xilinx Parallel Cable IV or Platform Cable USB and TI XDS510 (IN and OUT) emulation headers.